 - Current, active RN unencumbered license in good standing no restrictions: - Minimum cumulative GPA of 2.5 for admission consideration.
-All calculated grades from schools attended are included in the admission grade point average; - Prerequisite course work completed with a grade of "C" or better, prior to the beginning of this program; - ◆ All applicants who receive offers of admission will consent to a criminal background check (a complete FBI/DPS background check).
-A history of criminal conduct or conviction may result in withdrawal of admission offer.
-Refer to the PHSSN web site school policy in the student handbook;
+All calculated grades from schools attended are admission grade point average; - Prerequisite course work completed with a grade of "C" or better, prior to the beginning of this program; - Students must successfully complete all nursing courses (with a grade of 'C' or better) in sequential order in each level before progression to the next level in the curriculum. - All applicants who receive offers of admission will consent to a criminal background check (a complete FBI/DPS background check).
+A history of criminal conduct or conviction may result in withdrawal of the admission offer.